 - A feeling of catching, locking, popping, or grinding in the shoulder.

 - Loss of strength, pain with lifting heavy objects.

 - Loss of velocity or control in throwers, “dead arm” feeling.

-- Feeling of instability, or true dislocation of the joint, particularly with anterior or posterior tears
+- Feeling of instability, or true dislocation of the joint

 For most SLAP tears, conservative management is often effective in alleviating symptoms and improving function.
 Anti-inflammatory medication and periodic icing may be used to help alleviate some of the symptoms.
 Following diagnosis, rehabilitation exercises may also be administered to help strengthen the rotator cuff and correct shoulder blade mechanics.